 There are a few steps involved so make sure you give yourself plenty of time.
 Check out the FAQ at the end of the post if you’re having any problems.

-If you’ve ordered from 1&1, you’ll need to follow the specific intructions here instead of those mentioned below.
+If you’ve ordered a domain from 1&1, you’ll need to follow the specific instructions here instead of those mentioned below.

-You don’t need to purchase hosting because your blog will still be hosted by Blogger, we’re just adding a custom url/domain.
-You may want to purchase whois/privacy protection to “hide” your details from appearing to the public.
+You don’t need to purchase hosting because your blog will still be hosted by Blogger, we’re just adding a custom domain.
+You may want to purchase whois or privacy protection to hide your details from appearing to the public.

 What is the benefit of having my own URL?